JeffersGlass/mp-templates/README.md

 A functional, if a little bodgey, implementation of CPython's `Template` class suitable for Micropython.

+## Usage

+To try this out in PyScript+Micropthon:
+  1. Clone this repository
+  2. Open `examples/helloworld.html` in your live server of choice

+To include this in your own experiments, copy the `template` folder into your project.

+## Notes

-This involves bringing over, and slightly modifying, a number of additional CPython clases and functions, including:
+Adding `Template` involves bringing over, and slightly modifying, a number of additional CPython clases and functions, including:
   * `ChainMap`
   * `MutableMapping`
   * `Mapping`